Richard Lyons, 1st Earl Lyons: Early diplomatic career: Athens; Dresden; Papal States; Florence

-Ambassador to Athens
+Attaché to Athens under his father British Minister Admiral Lyons

 Richard Lyons entered the diplomatic service in 1839, when Lord Palmerston appointed him as an unpaid attaché at his father's legation in Athens.
 In this position, Lyons advocated and sought to implemented, under the authority of his father and his father's direct successor Thomas Wyse, policies conducive to the establishment of constitutional monarchy that would not impede an Ottoman Empire which served as a bulwark against Russian expansion in the British-dominated Mediterranean.
 Lyons implemented the practices of diplomatic conduct for which he would become famous: he entertained his subordinates with informal hospitality, and consulted them on matters of business, and dined with them several times per week, and provided for their welfare.
 Lyons believed that British embassies, and opulent dinners with foreign diplomats, should be used to impress the power of the British Empire.

-Ambassador to Saxony and Tuscany
+Attaché to Saxony and then Minister to Tuscany

 In 1844, Lyons was made a paid attaché and transferred to Dresden, Saxony.
-He then served as Ambassador to the Grand Duchy of Tuscany.
+He then served as Minister to the Grand Duchy of Tuscany.

-Ambassador to the Papal States
+Unofficial Minister to the Papal States

 Lyons was subsequently appointed, by Lord John Russell, as an unofficial representative of Britain to the Papal States.
 In this office, Lyons was expected to pursue the reform of the unpopular Papal government.
 Lyons's analyses of the issues, his clarity in his dispatches, and the integrity of his counsel made him admired at the Foreign Office.
 Russell was impressed with Lyons's achievement of regaining the favour and of the Papal authorities for Protestant Britain, which had enabled Lyons to dissuade the Vatican from the pursuit of the establishment of a Catholic hierarchy in Scotland, which might have caused Anti-Catholic sedition in Britain.
 Lyons achieved this restoration of favourable relations with the Vatican by refusing to condemn actions, however disagreeable to him, that Britain had no ability to prevent.
 Lord Russell was so impressed with Lyons that, when Russell succeeded to the Foreign Office in 1859, he urged his nephew, Odo, who had succeeded Lyons in Rome, to imitate the policies and conduct of Lyons.

-Ambassador to Florence
+Minister to Florence

 Between 1856 and 1858, Lyons was Secretary of the British Legation at Florence.
 He was the British Minister at Florence between February 1858 and December 1858.